cliffpk3/super-brinquedos/README.md

 <h2>1.
 Business Problem</h2>
+Super Brtinquedos is a fictional toy store, and as Children's Day is approaching, the Commercial Manager wants to take advantage of this period to boost sales..
 The Commercial Manager requested the creation of a dashboard to understand the store's performance to date and, based on historical data, define the sales strategy.

+<h2>2.
+Business Assumptions</h2>
+The data for the month of August is incomplete.
+However, after analyzing the current data, it is possible to observe small or irrelevant variances in the number of sales compared to other months, both in terms of volume and margin percentage.
+Due to this fact, the decision was made to include the data for August.

 <h2>2.
 Solution Strategy</h2>
 <h4>2.1 Load data from CSV</h4>